chasejjw/Tippy/README.md

 * [ ] Using locale-specific currency and currency thousands separators.
 * [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of calculating the tip and total bill in Tippy:

 <img src='http://i.imgur.com/Bvza1qq.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />